Code-the-Dream-School/python-essentials-v1/lessons/11AdvancedDataVisualizationTechniques.md

 2. Do a `git init`.
 3. Create a `.gitignore` file.
 You can copy the one from `python_homework`, but be sure you know why that one says what it does.
 4. Create a virtual environment called `.venv`.
 See the README.md for `python_homework` if you don't remember how this is done.
 5. Create a `requirements.txt` file.
 This should include the following packages.
+These will aos cover the optional streamlit lesson.
+    - numpy
     - pandas
     - matplotlib
     - plotly
     - seaborn
     - dash
     - gunicorn
+    - streamlit

-    If you do the Streamlit assignment, some further setup is needed.
+    If you do the Streamlit assignment, some further setup is needed sine a separate repo will be created.
 Note that pandas brings in plotly.
 You can specify specific versions of these packages (see the requirements.txt for `python_homework`), but if you don't, you will get the latest version of each of these.
 6.  **Important** Activate the virtual environment, with the command:
     ```bash
     source .venv/bin/activate